neicnordic/sensitive-data-archive/sda/cmd/download/TESTING.md

 ### "Config File Not Found"

-This is a viper warning, not an error.
-The service loads config from `CONFIGFILE` environment variable.
+If `CONFIG_FILE` is set and the file is missing, the service exits with an error.
+If no `CONFIG_FILE` is set, the service searches default paths and ignores missing files.

 ### Database Connection Issues